zhangsan5213/scopus_data_retrieval/README.md

 # Scopus data retrieval

-Selenium retrevial of Scopus data.
+Selenium retrevial of Scopus data with Edge.
+This is no malicious data scrapping, but a tool to help you download csvs from Scopus.

-Your university must have subscribed to Scopus first!
+**Your university must have SUBSCRIBED to Scopus first!**

+To use this script, store in advance the search that you would like to retrieve data from.